 “At every point we tried to make people laugh,” says McNicholas.
 “We tried to make people look twice.
 When you’re selling comedy, you need to find a way to be funny—not just tell people that you’re funny, but show people that you’re funny and prove it.”

 One of the show’s earliest television spots—internally called The Shoot That Goes Wrong—did just that.
 The commercial centered around a motley crew unable to create a good ad campaign.
-“I remember the DP saying to me, ‘Is it OK that I can see that light in the show?’”
+“I remember the DP saying to me, ‘Is it OK that I can see that light in the shot?’”
 McNicholas remembers, “and I said, ‘Roll camera.
 Hey, Chris Bean, is it OK that we can see the light in that shot?’
 Of course he said, ‘What?
 Who did that?
 How did that happen?’”

 Even the show’s earliest late night television appearance with big-name producer J.J.
 Abrams stayed true to its excellence at clumsiness in “The Interview That Goes Wrong.”